 Children at this age cannot yet attribute meaning to death.
 They may experience displeasure or depression following the loss of their primary caregiver.
-Environmental changes can provoke both positive and negative reactions among young children such as being clingy, demanding to be held, or wanting to sleep with the parent.
-They may also react to the emotions and griefving of those around them.
+Environmental changes can provoke negative reactions among young children such as being clingy, demanding to be held, or wanting to sleep with the parent.
+They may also react to the emotions and grief of those around them.